-As teachers, we often find ourselves trying to figure out which students to teach to, how to get the uninvolved students more involved, and how to get the class as a whole interested in what we want them to do or learn.
+Students are not ready to engage in learning activities in many classrooms, or some aren’t.
+As teachers, we often find ourselves trying to figure out which students to prepare for, how to get the uninvolved students more joined, and how to get the class as a whole influenced in what we want them to do or learn.

-The content refers to what we want the students to know or be able to do.
-The example of content is not hard to come up with.
+The content relates to what we want the students to know or be able to do.
+The example of content is not difficult to come up with.

-They include everything that is the substance of learning: the alphabet, the comparison-contrast, essay, the answers to the reading comprehension questions, etc.
+They combine everything that is the basis of education: the alphabet, the comparison-contrast, essay, the answers to the study comprehension problems, etc.

-There are some teachers who believe that content “teaches itself,” that if the content is interesting, students who are exposed to it’ will learn it.
+Some teachers believe that content “teaches itself,” that if the content is interesting, students exposed to it’ will learn it.

-The next important element, in language classrooms, is an activity, or what we do in the classroom to establish knowledge or behavior in or for our students.
+The next important element, in language classrooms, is an activity, or what we do in the classroom to establish knowledge or behaviour in or for our students.

 There are, of course, many kinds of classroom activities: lectures, group discussion, questions and answers, sentence completion exercises, small group problem solving, writing journals, and so on.

-Often we tend to think that the best way to improve our teaching is to find new and interesting activities for the students to do, and often it is true.
+Often, we tend to think that the best way to improve our teaching is to find new and exciting activities for the students to do.

 The activities we choose or create for our classrooms can have a lot to do with what and how the students learn.

-One of the reasons that classrooms work better or worse is because of the third element of classroom behavior or dynamics.
+One of the reasons that classrooms work better or worse is the third element of classroom behavior or dynamics.

-Dynamics refers to the way that interaction takes place between teachers and students and between individual students and groups of students.
+Dynamics refers to how interaction takes place between teachers and students and between individual students and groups of students.

 Many teachers are not quite aware of what some of the basic elements of classroom